vkoves/carpe/README.md

 Carpe is also setup with Javascript testing via [Teaspoon](https://github.com/jejacks0n/teaspoon) and acceptance tests via [Capybara](https://github.com/teamcapybara/capybara).
 We also use [Istanbul](https://github.com/gotwarlost/istanbul) for checking Teaspoon Javascript test code coverage.

-The Carpe repository also is setup with Travis CI, which automatically runs builds on push or on a pull request being made.
+The Carpe repository also is setup with CircleCI, which automatically runs builds on push or on a pull request being made.
 You can see the build status at the top of the README, and can click on it to see build progress and logs.

 ### Running Ruby Tests